-When it is time to replace the auxiliary battery, replace it with a Group 24 or Group 27 deep cycle battery only.
-Contact the battery manufacturer for further information.
-DO NOT reverse the positive and negative battery cables (doing so will blow the reverse polarity fuse(s) that protect the converter)
+When it is time to replace the auxiliary battery, replace it with a Group 24 or Group 27 deep cycle battery ONLY.

+DO NOT reverse the positive and negative battery cables (doing so will blow the reverse polarity fuse(s) that protect the converter).